petrasvestartas/CMAKE/ReadMe.md

 ### Part 3/3 Bash Commands - Configure and Generate

 Be sure to be in the folder where the file is "main.cpp"

-Create directory, before You start
+Create directory, before you start
 ```
 mkdir build
 ```